iqhive/runtime.link/Readme.md

 ## Data structures
-In addition to the link layers the runtime.link project defines a couple of additional packages for representing well-defined variable data types, strings and structures.
+In addition to the link layers the runtime.link project defines a couple of additional packages for representing well-defined, variable data types, strings and structures.
 These are:

+    * ffi - module package, provides reflection for runtime.link structures and functions.
     * pub - represent fan out message queues with Pub/Sub semantics.
-    * txt - syntax structures and pattern matching.
+    * txt - syntax structures, human readable structures and pattern matching.
-    * xyz - switch types (enums/unions/variants), binary structures and optional values.
+    * xyz - switch types (enums/unions/variants), binary data structures and optional values.

 ## Standard Interfaces and Open Source Software